-Maverick is looking for the men who paid him with counterfeit money during a poker game and when he finds them to clear his name with a marshal who is looking for him.
+Maverick is looking for the man who paid him with stolen money during a poker game to clear his name with a marshal who is looking for him.
 His investigation leads him to a town where he takes a job as a dealer in a saloon.
-Not only does he find information regarding the men but also gets involved with a feud between one of the men and Doc Holliday.
+Not only does he find information regarding the men who stole the money but also gets involved with a feud between one of the men and Doc Holliday.
 Written by

 Bret's trying to find three men so he can clear his name with the law.
 However, in terms of plot, this is just a sidelight.
 The real conflict is between Doc Holliday (Mohr) and card dealer Stacey (Vivyan) who's one of the men Bret's looking for.
 Trouble is quick-gun Holliday is also mad at Bret, so Bret's stuck between the proverbial rock and a hard place.